benallen-dev/collage/README.md

 ## Requirements

 You must have [Go templ](https://templ.guide) installed.
 Templ is used to render jsx-like templates into code that returns HTML.
-You also need `pnpm` to perform the tailwind build step.
+You also need `pnpm` (or whatever JS package manager you prefer) to perform the tailwind build step.

 ##